-Despite the fact that the core application has already some great features, it has a huge ecosystem of extensions and some of them are a must-have.
+Despite the fact that Visual Studio Code already has some great features, it has a huge ecosystem of extensions and some of them are a must-have.

 VS Code is by now the de-facto standard IDE for front-end development.

-Here the list of the extensions that my team cannot leave without:
+Here is a list of extensions that my team cannot live without:

-If you want to debug your AngularJs application and to define breakpoints in your VS Code rather than in Chrome Debugger console, you need this extensions.
+If you want to debug your AngularJs application and define breakpoints in your VS Code rather than in Chrome Debugger console, you need this extension.

 To use this extension, you need to define your own debug configuration.